 While it is very apparent the huge impact and influence US investment has had in Ireland, it is less well-known that Irish companies in the US have also had a massive impact in the US market.
 Ireland’s investment in the US has made it the ninth largest source of inward Foreign Direct Investment in the US.
 Irish firms have created over 100,000 jobs in the US as of 2017.
 Irish investment in the US has reached over USD $85.5 billion.

 Launching the event, Ian Hyland spoke about the many successes that Irish companies have had in the US and how “Ireland’s footprint in the United States has continued to progress in line with the successes of our best companies, who include CRH, Kerry Group, Greencore, Smurfit Kappa and Netwatch.”

-The footprint of these companies in the United States illustrates that while the seismic impact of the United States invest in Ireland is well-documented, the true symbiosis of the economic relationship between our two countries can at times be a little overlooked, and we hope through the index we can find some balance in that regard.
+The footprint of these companies in the United States illustrates that while the seismic impact of the United States’ investment in Ireland is well documented, the true symbiosis of the economic relationship between our two countries can at times be a little overlooked, and we hope through the index we can find some balance in that regard.

 Ireland’s special relationship with the US

 Host, Chargé d’Affaires Reece Smyth, illustrated the special relationship that exists between Ireland and the US with “10% of the US population identifying as Irish – this means approximately 32 million people identify as Irish.”
 The US Embassy’s Select USA which has an office in Ireland – one of only 12 worldwide – helps Irish businesses enter the US market and is leading an Irish delegation to Washington this month.
 He stressed how available they were to assist Irish businesses to do business in the US, stating how valuable this was for both the US and Irish economies.

 Anna Scally of KPMG, spoke of the phenomenal growth of Irish companies in the US with over 700 in the US with “at least 100 having ‘boots on the ground.'”
 She continued: